CVE-2015-6018

 02 // Vulnerability Mechanism

-Step 1: Target Identification: The attacker identifies a vulnerable ZyXEL PMG5318-B20A device with firmware before 1.00(AANC.2)C0 on the network.
-This can be achieved through network scanning or other reconnaissance techniques.
+Step 1: Target Identification: The attacker identifies a vulnerable ZyXEL PMG5318-B20A device with firmware versions prior to 1.00(AANC.2)C0.
+This can be achieved through network scanning or information gathering.

-Step 2: Payload Delivery: The attacker crafts a malicious HTTP request to the device's diagnostic-ping endpoint.
-This request includes a crafted PingIPAddr parameter containing a command injection payload.
-For example, the payload might include a command to download and execute a reverse shell or create a user account.
+Step 2: Payload Delivery: The attacker crafts a malicious HTTP request to the device's web interface, targeting the diagnostic-ping functionality.
+The request includes a specially crafted PingIPAddr parameter containing a command injection payload (e.g., 127.0.0.1; <malicious_command>).

-Step 3: Command Execution: The vulnerable device processes the HTTP request.
-Due to the lack of input validation, the injected command within the PingIPAddr parameter is executed by the system.
+Step 3: Command Execution: The vulnerable device's web server receives the malicious request and passes the PingIPAddr value to the system's ping command.
+Due to the lack of input validation, the injected command is executed by the operating system.

 03 // Deep Technical Analysis